-Transforming the lives of K-12 students, our school counseling graduates are trained to assess the psycho-social, academic and career needs consistent with ASCA best practices.
+Transforming the lives of K-12 students, our school counseling graduates are trained to assess the psycho-social, academic and career needs consistent with the American School Counseling Association best practices.
 Sought after by the best school districts in the country, a GSEHD school counselor will graduate ready to work with individuals and lead groups to improve self confidence, awareness, esteem, academic success, social skills and career options.
 A year long placement in elementary, middle or high schools prepares you to define and deliver a classroom or counseling experience that makes the difference in your students' lives.

 This program is CACREP-accredited and provides professional preparation for individuals to become certified as counselors in public and private schools.
 Students will gain the requisite knowledge and skills to provide professional counseling, assessment, consultation, and guidance services in a school setting.
 We will encourage you to engage in reflective practice, innovative inquiry and responsible social action changing lives and your future forever.

 Find more information on our Community Counseling Services Center

 The following requirements must be fulfilled: 48 credits, including 42 credits in required courses and 6 credits in elective courses:

 Electives: 6 credits of electives selected in consultation with the program advisor.

 Counseling students are required to complete 600 hours as part of their internships (300 hours per course) and 100 hours as part of their practicum.

 As a career changer this program has served me well as I use the skills on a daily basis as a Professional School Counselor at T.C.
 Williams High School.